 Johnson skipped bail and fled the country, returning to the U.S. seven years later.
 He surrendered to federal agents at the Mexican border and was sent to the United States Penitentiary at Leavenworth to serve his sentence.

-On June 10, 1946, Johnson died in a car crash on U.S. Highway 1 in North Carolina, after racing angrily from a diner that refused to serve him.
+On June 10, 1946, Johnson died in a car crash on U.S. Highway 1 in North Carolina, after speeding away angrily from a diner that refused to serve him.
 He was 68 years old at the time of his death.

 As Ken Burns remarked in his documentary, Unforgivable Blackness: The Rise and Fall of Jack Johnson: